iamd3vil/rlsr/docs/src/content/docs/config/config.md

 - `prehook`: (Optional) A script to run before this specific build.
 - `posthook`: (Optional) A script to run after this specific build.
 - `additional_files`: Build-specific additional files to include.
+- `env`: Environment variables specific to this build.
+These will be merged with the global environment variables defined in the `releases` section.

 ## Templating